Learn how to study effectively and make the most of your university studies.

 Talk to someone

 Want to develop your academic skills and become a more effective learner?
 The Academic Skills Centre provides general study skills support and advice on improving your academic writing.
 We also offer bookable individual appointments throughout the year.

 Subject librarians can give you tailored support, one-to-one or in groups, to help you study effectively and carry out research for essays and projects.

-The University has a designated maths centre.
-Drop-in sessions and one-to-one support are available to help you to become better prepared for the mathematical or statistical components of your studies.
+The University has a designated Mathematics Support Centre.
+Drop-in sessions and one-to-one support are available to help you to become more prepared for the mathematical or statistical components of your studies.

 The University offers Peer Assisted Study Sessions (PASS) to give students an opportunity to work together and discuss their learning.
 PASS sessions are weekly or fortnightly one hour study groups for students who are new to an academic module.
 Sessions are facilitated by student Leaders in higher years.

 Your Academic or Personal Tutor can also help if you are having problems keeping up with your studies.
 He or she can tell you about additional support that might be available within your School or Department, and advise about wider issues to do with your course.

 If the academic concerns you have raised with your School or Department remain unsolved, you can get help from the DPVC for Student Experience,.

 The Academic Skills Centre offers a programme of workshops to help students develop a number of key skills including preparing for academic study, improving your note taking, reading, writing skills and presentation skills.